 Autumn/Winter - AW.

-Golden Quarter - Again refers to the last quarter of the year, this is usually when the shops are the most busy and take the most amount of revenue.
+Golden Quarter - Again refers to the last quarter of the year, this is usually when the shops are the busiest and take the most amount of revenue.

 If I missed any please get in touch and I'll add them in.